 How can you keep a Streak going?
 The secret is not to get too precious about what you take a picture of.
 You won’t find something meaningful to say every day, so don’t feel too bad if you Snap the ceiling.
 Add text to explain that this is to maintain the Streak; alternatively, send a nice “thinking of you” message.

 You can always make your Snaps more interesting by using filters.
 Here’s a list of the best Snapchat lenses to bring some variety to your pictures and videos.

-Why Did You Lose Your Snapchat Streak?
+Why You Lost Your Snapchat Streak

 The most obvious reason is that either yourself or your friend hasn’t sent a Snap within the past 24 hours.
 But don’t immediately blame the other person; sometimes it isn’t anyone’s fault.

 Often, connectivity issues plague the app.
 If one of you has problems connecting to the internet, Snaps could fail to send; in such cases, Snapchat should tell you a Snap wasn’t delivered.
 You can try again, but make sure you’ve got Wi-Fi.
 Otherwise, you’ll have to send at a later time (which is why it’s a good idea to start a Streak when you know you’ll be at home during certain hours every day).

 There may also be an issue with hardware or operating systems.
 Sadly, if this carries on for a few days, your Streak won’t be the only victim.
 Your “best friend” status will also vanish.

 However, many report that both parties sent Snaps, but the Streak nonetheless disappeared.
 No one really knows why—but most blame a bug within the app.
 Especially if you’ve just installed an update.
 Watch out for other glitches within Snapchat, including Opened Snaps not disappearing from the Chat timeline.

 Fortunately, in most of these instances, you can get your Streak back.

 How to Get a Snapchat Streak Back